 Other Links Between Sunlight and Testosterone

 Research has also established other links between sunlight and testosterone.
-As The Edge has previously reported, sunlight can increase vitamin D levels–and having more vitamin D may increase testosterone.
+Sunlight can increase vitamin D levels–and having more vitamin D may increase testosterone.

 The American Urological Association found a significant link between vitamin D and testosterone in 2015.
 Scientists suspect that when you liver processes vitamin D from the sun or food, it sends a signal to the testes to convert total testosterone into free testosterone, the unbound testosterone your body can use.